mc2021/mc2021/README.md

 - 🖥️ I'm currently working on private repositories
 - 😄 I’m looking to collaborate with others!
-- 🤩 I'm interested in software development, web development, data science, and machine learning
+- 🤩 I'm interested in software development, data science, and machine learning

 <i> "Strive for continuous improvement, instead of perfection" - Kim Collins </i>